Guy Boothby: Biography

 Boothby was born in Adelaide to a prominent family in the recently established British colony of South Australia.
 His father was Thomas Wilde Boothby, who for a time was a member of the South Australian Legislative Assembly, three of his uncles were senior colonial administrators, and his grandfather was Benjamin Boothby (1803–1868), controversial judge of the Supreme Court of South Australia from 1853 to 1867.
 When Boothby was aged approximately seven his English-born mother, whom he held in great regard, separated from his father and returned with her children to England.
 There he received a traditional English grammar school education at Salisbury, Lord Weymouth's Grammar (now Warminster School) and Christ's Hospital, London.

-Following this, Boothby returned alone to South Australia at 16, where, in his turn, he entered the colonial administration as private secretary to the mayor of Adelaide, Lewis Cohen, but was "not contented" with the work.
-Despite Boothby's family tradition of colonial service, his natural inclinations ran more to the creative than to the administrative and he was not satisfied with his limited role as a provincial colonial servant.
+Following this, Boothby returned alone to South Australia at 16, where he entered the colonial administration as private secretary to the mayor of Adelaide, Lewis Cohen, but was "not contented" with the work.
 In 1890, aged 23, Boothby wrote the libretto for Sylvia, a comic opera, published and produced at Adelaide in December 1890, and in 1891 his second show, The Jonquil: an Opera, appeared.
 He also wrote and performed in an operetta, Dimple's Lovers, for Adelaide's Garrick Club theatre group.
 The music in each case was written by Cecil James Sharp.
-His early literary ventures were directed at the theatre, but his ambition was not appeased by the lukewarm response his melodramas received in Adelaide.
-When severe economic collapse hit most of the Australian colonies in the early 1890s, he followed the well-beaten path to London in December 1891.
+When severe economic collapse hit most of the Australian colonies in the early 1890s, he went to London in December 1891.